calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 * Many students cite desired occupations as:
     * Singer (X-Factor), Game Designer, Actor, Film Director, YouTuber, Steamer, Footballer.
     * Because that is the only world they know.
-* This narrow view is understandable; it's ultimately the failing of adults ability to convey the concept of society to young people.
+* This narrow view is understandable; it's ultimately the failing of adults ability to convey the concept of _society_ and _community_ to young people.
 * We need to stop indulging our young people.
-We risk creating a generation that are self-obsessed and self-entitled.
+We risk creating a generation that are self-obsessed and self-entitled and lack a wider perspective.

 * [Spheres of influence: what shapes young people’s aspirations at age 12/13 and what are the implications for education policy?](https://www.tandfonline.com/doi/abs/10.1080/02680939.2013.790079) Louise Archer 2013
     * > We demonstrate how aspirations are shaped by structural forces (e.g. social class, gender and ethnicity) and how different spheres of influence (home/family, school, hobbies/leisure activities and TV) appear to shape different types of aspirations.
 The paper concludes by considering the implications for educational policy and careers education.